 The Full-Fat Movement

 More and more research shows that foods with healthy fats like omega-3s and omega-6s can actually benefit your body and even help you burn fat.
 On the flip side, low-fat and fat-free options are often loaded with added sugars to mask the taste, according to reports from The Cancer Treatment Center of America: "Food manufacturers add chemically produced sugar, typically high-fructose corn syrup, to foods and beverages including crackers, flavored yogurt, tomato sauce, and salad dressing.
 Low-fat foods are the worst offenders, as manufacturers use sugar to add flavor."
-When you skimp and eat low-fat foods, researchers have found people will actually try to satiate their hunger with sugar or carbs.
-Recent research has linked diets with increased amounts of added sugar to heart disease, Alzheimer's, and cancer.
+When you skimp and eat low-fat foods, researchers have found people will actually try to satiate their hunger with sugar or carbs, and diets with increased amounts of added sugar have been linked to heart disease, Alzheimer's, and cancer.

 Positive associations with food help you stick to a healthy diet and keep your weight-loss goals on track.
 Instead of depriving yourself and opting for "diet" or "low-fat" options, treat your body to the full-fat foods that will actually fuel it.